SHOP4CF/communication-docs/docs/partners/TAU/VR-RM-MT.md

 Input and output data (but not user interfaces):

-1. INPUT: Position movement and actions of worker
+1. INPUT: sensors (USB) and HMD (HDMI/USB) and controller joysticks for Oculus Rift
     - Format:  ...
     - Real-time constraints?
     - Expected data volume?
 E.g. amount per unit of time, if makes sense